Sell Movie Posters - Free Appraisals of Movie Memorabilia

 Original Hollywood Photography and Portraits

 During Hollywood's golden age (1926-1949), the publicity shots taken of some of the most beautiful stars in Hollywood have become highly desirable by movie memorabilia collectors.
 The Depression era Hollywood publicity photographs are beautifully composed via light, shadows, make-up, and props.
-Original black-and-white Hollywood photography and portraits are truly captivating projecting a nonpariel glamour.
+Original black-and-white Hollywood photography and portraits are truly captivating as they project a nonpareil glamor.

 Classic movies made before 1980 were marketed to movie theaters and film distributors through pressbooks, which contained promotional materials, including information about the main actors and illustrations of advertisements.